Laser Printing Options Updated

 • $195 for 3 months of the CC student discount subscription ($25.99 × 3 months + $13 × 9 month penalty for early cancellation)

 If you do not wish to subscribe to Adobe’s software, there are now excellent alternative apps that can accomplish much of what Adobe’s products do and even export to Adobe’s file formats.
-For example, perpetual licenses for Affinity Photo (similar to Photoshop) and Affinity Designer (similar to Illustrator) are available for $100 each, which includes an iPad license.
+For example, perpetual licenses for Affinity Photo (similar to Photoshop) and Affinity Designer (similar to Illustrator) are available for $100 each, which includes an iPad license, and are available on a six-month free trial as of Fall 2024.
 Check with your instructor to see if such alternatives would be suitable for your particular class.

 Final Cut Pro